tradingstrategy-ai/web3-ethereum-defi/docs/source/tutorials/verify-node-integrity.rst

 Here are some usage examples for UNIX shell.

-First set up your JSON-RPC connection URL (with any secret tokens):
+First set up your JSON-RPC connection URL (with any secret tokens:

 .. code-block:: shell